Work Area Goals and Scope

 Scope: Topics in this area within scope are Wi-Fi as last mile for broadband access, small cells, hybrid (dual access) access, functions between wired and wireless networks that may be instantiated as a common element, wireline and wireless network interworking and convergence as the service and subscriber level.
 The virtualization aspect of identified common functions will enable future study in the area of VNFs and NFVI destined for mobile and fixed networks and next phase of FMC evolution.

 Open Broadband (OB) is a set of independent projects that use a modified IPR Policy and possibly a different software license (which means they have their own participant agreement).
-An OB project may also allow membership by companies or individuals who are not currently BBF members.
+An OB project may also allow participation by companies or individuals who are not currently BBF members or observers.

 Open Broadband-Broadband Access Abstraction (OB-BAA): The Open Broadband-Broadband Access Abstraction (OB-BAA) is an open source project that specifies the Northbound Interfaces (NBI), Core Components and Southbound Adapter Interfaces (SAI) for functions associated with the access network devices (e.g., configuration, reporting, alarms) that have been virtualized.
 Inherent in the OB-BAA project is the ability to pull differing access device types, including legacy implementations, together under a single network and service management & control umbrella to be exposed to management elements such as the SDN Management and/or Control and Element Management Systems.